nishgowda/docktor/README.md

  - Implements automated healing for any unhealthy docker containers running
  - Adds manual healing as well
  - Suggests security to improvements in a given Dockerfile
+ - Scans Docker images for vulnerabilites and generate reports to files

 ## Installation
 ```